Chronic Kidney Disease Treatment

-Learn more about chronic kidney disease (CKD).
-Visit this section to learn more about the kidneys and the work they do, to find out how you can manage life with CKD, and to find tips for working with your healthcare team and coping with your illness.
+Learn more about the kidneys and the work they do, and how you can manage life with chronic kidney disease (CKD).
+Plus, find chronic kidney disease treatment tips for coping with your illness.

-Get a glimpse of what you can expect with different treatment options and types of dialysis for chronic kidney disease.
-You can compare different treatment options and have a better understanding of the pros and cons of each option.
+Get a glimpse of what you can expect with different kidney failure treatment options and types of dialysis for chronic kidney disease.
+You can compare them and have a better understanding of the pros and cons of each option.
 The comparative chart and a self-assessment can be used to help you determine the kind of dialysis that could be right for you.

 Your decision matters!